woltapp/mitmproxy-mock/README.md

   as a regular expression, and all occurrences of it in the content are substituted by the second string

-The regular expression substituon strings of the last two cases may contain group references, e.g., `|ba[rz]|Ba\\1` would uppercase the `b` in both `bar` and `baz`, but not in `bat`.
+The regular expression substitution strings of the last two cases may contain group references, e.g., `|ba[rz]|Ba\\1` would uppercase the `b` in both `bar` and `baz`, but not in `bat`.